attilammagyar/mpe-emulator/README.md

    utilize it.
  * Split the keyboard and route polyphonic expressions to the two halves with different rules.
- * Extend the range of small keyboards by transposing the two sides of the split point independently from each other.
+ * Transpose the two sides of the split point independently from each other.
+   (E.g. extend the range of small keyboards, or play the same note with different expression settings.)
  * Route various expressions and controllers to the lowest, highest, oldest, or newest note globally, or across the split halves of the keyboard.
  * MIDI Learn.